ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

-One downside of the migration is that debug builds are much slower now, because more code is pure Rust.
+One downside of the migration is that debug builds are much slower now because more code is pure Rust.
 Something like 3-5 FPS on my notebook.
 But it's ok, I don't need debug builds often,